stanfordnlp/CoreNLP/doc/tagger/README-Models.txt

 Arabic tagger
 ---------------------------
-arabic-accurate.tagger
+arabic.tagger
 Trained on the *entire* ATB p1-3.
 When trained on the train part of the ATB p1-3 split done for the 2005 JHU Summer Workshop (Diab split), using (augmented) Bies tags, it gets the following performance:
-Performance:
-96.50% on dev portion according to Diab split
-(80.59% on unknown words)

-arabic-fast.tagger
-4x speed improvement over "accurate".
-Performance:
-96.34% on dev portion according to Diab split
+96.26% on test portion according to Diab split
-(80.28% on unknown words)
+(80.14% on unknown words)

 French tagger
 ---------------------------